Hong Kong–Zhuhai–Macau Bridge: Private vehicles

 Driving a car on the HZMB would incur the same restrictions as existing cross-border traffic using other checkpoints such as Shenzhen Bay Port or Huanggang Port.
 These include applying for separate driving licenses for both Hong Kong and mainland China, a Hong Kong Closed Road Permit for cross-boundary vehicles, and an Approval Notice from the Guangdong Public Security Bureau.
 Vehicle owners also need to ensure they have the appropriate insurance coverage for the regions they are travelling to.

 Hong Kong and Macau are densely populated cities that mostly rely on public transport and discourage excessive private vehicle usage.
 The Hong Kong government imposes significant fees, taxes and administrative paperwork on private vehicle ownership and usage to deal with road congestion within the HKSAR.
 In addition, to help compact Macau tackle its road congestion problems, drivers arriving from other regions are strongly encouraged to use a park and ride scheme, leaving their vehicles at a car park on the edge of Macau.
 A small quota of 300 vehicles are allowed to enter Macau directly.
 As such by the end of 2017 only 10,000 permits for private vehicles to drive across the HZMB from Hong Kong to Zhuhai had been issued.
 In addition, the number of vehicles permitted to enter Hong Kong and Macau from other regions is subject to a daily quota.

 In late 2023 the permit/quota system relaxed further, allowing more Hong Kong and Macau vehicles to enter Guangdong Province via the Northbound Travel scheme.
-A similar Southbound Travel scheme is planned for 2025.
+A similar Southbound Travel scheme was launched in 2025.

+The HKIA automated car parks, namely "Park & Fly" and "Park & Visit", are located at the Hong Kong Port of the Bridge.
+Of which, the Park & Fly car park was open on 15 November, 2025, providing services for passenger using the airport.